Drafting Design (DDSN)

 DDSN 114 - Introduction to CAD.
 3 Credits.

 Offered autumn.
 Offered at Missoula College.
-M 090 or appropriate math-skills test score recommended prior to taking course.
+M 090/M 111 or equivalent.
 An introduction to computer aided design and drafting software for production of drawings and plans for architecture and engineering systems.
 Fundamentals of two dimensional drafting and drawing management for professional design.

 DDSN 116 - 3D CAD.
 3 Credits.

 Offered autumn.
 Offered at Missoula College Prereq. or Co-req., DDSN 114.
 CAD II provides a project-based, in-depth study of the skills and concepts involved in Computer Aided Design and Drafting.
 Topics covered include object grouping and sharing; three dimensional modeling; animation; and interoperability with other software.
 This course is the second in a two-part series covering the core AutoCAD application.

 Offered autumn and spring.
 Offered at Missoula College.
 This course introduces the fundamentals of Solidworks 3D parametric feature-based CAD software for the creation of parts, assemblies, drawings, rendering, and animation.
 The course approach is designed to bring the real power of SolidWorks as a powerful modeling and design system in addition to the individual tools and functionalities available in the software.
 Hands-on trainings are emphasized throughout the course to ensure that the students gain practical skills to efficiently use SolidWorks based on a sound understanding of the theoretical concepts of 3D modeling and design.

 DDSN 166 - Revit I. 3 Credits.

 Offered at Missoula College.
 This course provides an overview of Revit Architectural Software and it’s use to provide 2D, and 3D design, and Building Information Modeling.